Mexican Village, Dodge City, Kansas: 1912-1938: Expansion and schooling

+1939-1955: Life and condemnation

 In 1939, the population was reported have reached 300 people.
 The families would pay $7 per month of rent to live in the rowhouses.
 Those who owned their homes would pay the railroad 50 cents a month to lease the lot their homes sat on.
 At this point there were 56 residential structures, a church, a school, a dance hall, and a playground.
 Plumbing was still not available in the village with outhouses still in use.

 In 1940, the railroad replaced coal-fired steam engines with diesel engines as a result of World War II.
 As a result, they needed a place to store diesel fuel and built a sizable tank in the midst of the village.
 Those residents were forced to move elsewhere in the village or go north of the tracks.

 The community continued to outgrow the area and a new church building was needed.
 The village used their annual fiestas from 1943 through 1949 to serve as fundraisers for the building.
 A fiesta queen was crowned at each fiesta, with nominees collecting dollars as votes.
 Outside businesses paid for advertisement in printed programs.
 Mexican food was cooked and sold at booths.
 Funds were raised and Our Lady Guadalupe Church celebrated their first mass on Easter Sunday in 1950.
 This church remained in use until 2001 when it merged with The Sacred Heart, after a new Our Lady of Guadalupe Cathedral was erected.

 On August 15, 1955, representatives of the Santa Fe Railroad, city officials, members of the Chamber of Commerce, the pastor of the Mexican Catholic Church and City, and a county health officer met to discuss the future of the village.
 The board made the decision to close the village, announcing it in the next day's paper.
 D.B.
 Kurtz, Santa Fe's divisional superintendent, cited its closure to low standard living conditions and health concerns.
 The village never had plumbing, electricity, or proper waste disposal implemented during its almost fifty years."This was a fire hazard, a health hazard, and there were rats.
 It was terrible down there.
 In the winter they had these kerosene stoves.
 You couldn't breathe.
 Severo ["Tony"] Sumaya was kind of the mayor of the Village area.
 I asked Tony about it.
 Tony said it would probably be the best thing for all of us."